EastCoastProduct/homepage/src/work/startup-rounds.md

 layout: case-study.ejs
 ---

-<p class="paragraph--major">Startup Rounds is a platform that lets organizations create and host custom startup events as a way of fostering innovation and community.
+<p class="paragraph--major"><a href="https://www.startuprounds.com/">Startup Rounds</a> is a platform that lets organizations create and host custom startup events as a way of fostering innovation and community.
 After running a few events on their their initial MVP, the Startup Rounds team approached East Coast Product for a full rebuild with the infrastructure necessary to scale and attract new users.</p>

 <h1 class="text-heading-one">Customizable Design</h1>